 Your Body Language Makes Your Requests Even More Polite

-Body language that includes gestures and postures is very important to have sound communication.
+Body language that includes gestures and postures is very important for sound communication.
 Thus, these nonverbal cues can play a vital role when making requests.
-Let’s have a quick look at the different body language that you should maintain while making requests.
+Let’s quickly look at the different body language you should maintain while making requests.

 - Always make eye contact.
 It shows that you are giving importance to the person.

 - Have a positive posture all the time.
-It will help you to convince the person you are requesting to do anything for you.
+It will help convince the person you request to do anything for you.

 - Be polite while you move your hands or other limbs of the body.
 Don’t overdo it.

 - Keep your facial expressions sympathetic.
-If you are generous to others, naturally, they will be to you too.
+Naturally, if you are generous to others, they will be to you too.

 - Give full attention to the person you make requests to.
 Listen to him or her and respond accordingly.

-Whenever you make a request, maintain an attitude that can help you to make your request accepted.
+Whenever you make a request, maintain an attitude that can help you accept your request.
 Your request should be genuine and sincere.
 The expressions and tips I have shared here to make polite requests properly can greatly help you to master the skill of making requests.